aodl/CO.DELTA/utils/README.md

 Usage: ./submit_proposal_canister_call.sh arg1_network arg2_proposalSummary arg3_targetCanister arg4_targetMethod arg5_methodArg
 ```

 Note that the `manage_icp.sh` script mentioned above uses this script behind the scenes.
 Also note that the encoded argument is written to a file that you can inspect afterwards, if desired (`utils/canister_call_pipeline/arg.bin`).
-You can decode this using `didc decode` (e.g. `cat canister_call_pipeline/arg.bin | didc decode`).
+You can decode this using `didc decode --defs ../src/codelta_backend/codelta_backend.did --types '(Topic)'` (e.g. `cat canister_call_pipeline/arg.bin | didc decode --defs ../src/codelta_backend/codelta_backend.did --types '(Topic)'`).
 This may be useful if something went wrong and you'd like to inspect the encoded argument that was used.

 ### Submit a proposal to upgrade one of the three canisters